P-3 Visa and O-1 Visa Lawyer for Artists

 In order to apply for your P-3 visa, the documents that need to be submitted include:

-- A passport-style color photo that shows your full face, without a head covering, and has a light background.
+• A passport-style color photo that shows your full face without a head covering and has a light background.
 (If you’re required to wear a head dressing as the practice of a religious order, it is permitted)

 How Long Can You Stay in the U.S. on a P-3 Visa?

 A P-3 visa permits you to stay in the United States for the duration of your event, but the time frame cannot exceed one year.
-After that time you may be permitted to extend your stay in the U.S., if doing so is granted by USCIS.
-Extensions are approved for intervals of one year at a time in order for you to continue, or finish, the same activity or event that originally inspired your travel to the U.S. You may qualify for one-year extensions for the duration of the event.
+After that time, you may be permitted to extend your stay in the U.S. if doing so is granted by USCIS.
+Extensions are approved for intervals of one year at a time in order for you to continue or finish the same activity or event that originally inspired your travel to the U.S. You may qualify for one-year extensions for the duration of the event.

 Can Your Spouse and Kids Travel With You on Your P-3 Visa?